View the MPP brochure

 Each semester, eligible students currently receive up to a $3,000 Hobby School Excellence Scholarship.
 The Hobby School Excellence Scholarship is available on a first-come, first-serve basis, so applicants are encouraged to apply as early as possible.
 In addition, other scholarships, grants, and loans are available.

-For more information, please visit the UH Graduate School: How to Fund Graduate School page.
+For more information, please visit the Financial Aid & Financial Assistance page.

 Is the MPP program offered online?